Vpetrea/Vpetrea/README.md

 Hi, I’m Vlad Petrea recent Graduate of DePaul University with a degree in Economics and a minor in computer science.
-I am intrested in starting a career in software engineering and looking to improve my skills in Python and JavaScript.
+I am intrested in starting a career in software engineering and looking to improve my skills.
+Check out my personal projects!
-I am currently learning Andriod Studio and Kotlin.
+I am currently learning Kotlin and Dart.
 Reach me at vladpetrea.us@gmail.com